rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default App;
 {{< /highlight >}}

-Congratulations.
 You have implemented a dynamic GraphQL query with a search field.
-Once a new `organizationName` is passed to the Organization component due to a local state change, the Query component triggers another request due to a re-render.
-But the request is not always made to the remote GraphQL API.
-Instead, when searching for an organization twice, the Apollo Client cache is used.
-In addition, you have used the well known technique called lifting state in React in order to share the state across components.
+Once a new `organizationName` is passed to the Organization component from a local state change, the Query component triggers another request due to a re-render.
+The request is not always made to the remote GraphQL API, though.
+The Apollo Client cache is used when an organization is searched twice.
+Also, you have used the well-known technique called lifting state in React to share the state across components.

 ### Exercises:

-* if you are not familiar with React Router, try it out in {{% a_blank "this pragmatic tutorial" "https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/" %}}
+* If you are not familiar with React Router, try it out in {{% a_blank "this pragmatic tutorial" "https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/" %}}
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5HFQ3TD" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5HFQ3TD" %}}

 {{% chapter_header "Implementing the Issues Feature: Setup" "react-apollo-client-feature-setup" %}}

-In the previous sections, you have implemented most of the common Apollo Client features in your React application.
-In fact, you have reached a point where you should start to implement extensions for this application on your own.
-Before you are going to do so on your own in a following section, this section showcases a last time how a full-fledged feature can be implemented with Apollo Client in React.
+In the previous sections you have implemented most of the common Apollo Client features in your React application.
+Now you can start implementing extensions for the application on your own.
+This section showcases how a full-fledged feature can be implemented with Apollo Client in React.

 So far, you have dealt with GitHub repositories from organizations and your account.
-Now it is going one step further by fetching GitHub issues.
-These are available by using a list field that is associated to a repository in a GraphQL query.
-However, this section doesn't only show you how to render yet another nested list field in your React application.
-You have done this before, haven't you?
-Of course, the foundation will be rendering the list of issues first.
-But then you will implement a client-side filtering with plain React to show only opened, closed or no issue at all.
-Finally, you will refactor the filtering to a server-side filtering by using GraphQL queries.
-So you will only fetch the issues by their state from the server rather than filtering the issue's state on the client-side.
-Implementing the pagination feature for the issues will be your exercise of this section.
-So let's get started.
-First, you can render a new component called Issues in your RepositoryList component.
-This component takes two props which are used later in a GraphQL query to identify the repository from which you want to fetch the issues.
+This will take that one step further, fetching GitHub issues that are made available using a list field associated to a repository in a GraphQL query.
+However, this section doesn't only show you how to render a nested list field in your React application.

+The foundation will be rendering the list of issues.
+You will implement client-side filtering with plain React to show opened, closed, or no issue.
+Finally, you will refactor the filtering to a server-side filtering using GraphQL queries.
+We will only fetch the issues by their state from the server rather than filtering the issue's state on the client-side.
+Implementing pagination for the issues will be your exercise.

+First, render a new component called 'Issues' in your RepositoryList component.
+This component takes two props that are used later in a GraphQL query to identify the repository from which you want to fetch the issues.

 {{< highlight javascript "hl_lines=5 20 21 22 23" >}}
 ...